Skip to main content

 You'll get a CSV with the same data in the table

-Review Agent Payouts
+Review Individual Agent Payouts

 Filter down to the payouts you need